ik-learning/automate-code-review/README.md

 - [X] Flag on MR size
   * [X] Number of files > 10, should split MR probably.
   * [X] MR exceeded treshold.
+- Sandbox
-- Sandbox (deleted) on deletion du not remove example.
+  * [ ](deleted) on deletion du not remove example.
 Consider to commment CI logic only.
 Remove resources from local.
 - MSK/Kafka
   - [X] partial fix
   - [X] compare prefixes, e.g. where its new prefix of already exist